-Prerequisite: AP World History or teacher recommendation.
+Prerequisite: AP World History II or teacher recommendation.

 This is a one-year college level course for students planning on attending college.
 The content of the course involves the chronological study of the economic, political, diplomatic, social and cultural history of America from pre-colonial times to the present.
 Students will be expected to do college level reading, participate in seminar discussions and write papers based on primary sources.
-Textbooks will be distributed in June prior to the September start of class.
 Independent note taking will be assigned from the textbook.
-Juniors will take the Regents exam to fulfill state graduation requirements.
+Juniors will be preparing to take both the AP examination in May, as well as the US History and Government Regents exam to fulfill state graduation requirements.